Victorian Railways fixed wheel passenger carriages: First-Class Carriages A/X/XH

 This group ranged from numbers 1 to 274, although over 100 numbers were recycled at least once.
 Most of the cars were similar to each other; typically four or five compartments with doors either side and long bench seats across the width of the carriage, allowing for a total of forty or fifty passengers per car; with a curved roof and a four- or six-wheeled underframe.

 The cars were built from the 1850s to the 1880s, with a handful built after that and a large number obtained from other railways: 17 A and 18 A came from the Geelong Railway; 117 A to 156 A were ex-English cash 22 to 65, though a handful had already been scrapped; and 105 A as well as the majority of 163 A to 255 A were ex-South Suburban and Hobsons Bay stock.

 In the 1910 en-masse renumbering of all passenger stock found the letters A, B and D replaced with X, Y and Z respectively.
 So the A cars mostly became X class; two, numbers 43 and 44 (ex 54 A and 61 A) were converted to XH on account of their condition, and restricted to occasional traffic only.
 The resulting post-1910 fleet numbered 1 to 42 X and 45 to 82 X. Cars 1 to 41 had been built as A Class but re-coded to B class previously.
-In 1913, when the Deniliquin & Moama Railway was taken over, one of their first-class cars was renumbered to 43 A to recycle that number.
+In 1913, when the Deniliquin and Moama Railway Company was taken over, one of their first-class cars was renumbered to 43 A to recycle that number.

 As older cars started to wear-out and new designs came into use (in particular the new bogie fleet), some were converted to other purposes.
 Many were downgraded to composite, second-class only, or second-class holiday cars, with codes AB, B, or BH (later XY, Y, or YH) respectively.
 Other cars became workmen's sleepers (W), with a handful of those lasting to 1980.
 There were no first class holiday traffic cars coded as AH, but two cars, 54 A and 61 A, became 43 XH and 44 XH.